 This site is dedicated to the game of Minecraft.
 It was started in early 2016 and is growing.

-This site is not endorsed by or affiliated with Mojang AB.
+This site is not endorsed by or affiliated with Mojang AB or Microsoft.
 Trademarks are the property of their respective owners.
 Game content and materials Copyright Mojang AB.
 All rights reserved.

 It covers topics such as: